 A popular treat

-for mice and rats (in real life, any fatty food will do; peanut butter being more popular), and Trademark Favourite Food of the Surrender Monkey.
+for mice and rats (in real life, any fatty food will do; peanut butter being more popular), and Trademark Favorite Food

 open/close all folders

 - The American Dairy Association's "Behold, the Power of Cheese" and "Don't Forget The Cheese" ads.

 - But not "cheez".
 Note that genuine cheese will see its authenticity as Serious Business.

 - An interesting example often used in anthropology to illustrate cultural differences concerns cheese.
 Namely that a French company trying to market their cheese in the US never quite got that Americans generally don't view cheese as "alive" and tends to be grossed out when it is portrayed like that.

 - In the early 1990s, the New Zealand Dairy Board promoted a series of TV commercials featuring various celebrities, ending with the tagline, "if you want to make 'em smile, say 'cheese'".

 - Magic: The Gathering brings us The Cheese Stands Alone!
 How heroic.